Charles B. Cross - Professor of Philosophy - University of Georgia

 Athens, GA 30602-1627, USA

-- An introduction to the formal syntax and semantics of propositional and first-order logic.
+- An introduction to traditional and modern logic.

 PHIL(LING) 4520/6520 Model Theory, Spring 2014